 Jefferson Healthcare Hospital (JHH) has 25 beds and is a Level IV trauma center.
 It is accredited by DNV Healthcare, a relatively new accreditation program approved by the U.S. Centers for Medicare and Medicaid Services.
 Seventy-two percent of patients would recommend JHH to a friend, which is above the national average, and it accepts Medicare patients.
 For military retirees, Mount Vernon is 30 miles away and has a VA outpatient clinic.
 Seattle, 45 miles away, has a VA hospital.

 While this is a cool region, with summer temperatures in the 60s and 70s and winter temperatures in the 30s and 40s, it is not as rainy as might be expected.
 Protected by the "rain shadow" of the Olympic Mountains, it receives on average just 19 inches of rain per year.
 Still, winter days are short, drizzly and often gray, although the sun peeks out occasionally (it shines 152 days of the year).
 On the comfort index, a combination of temperature and humidity, Port Townsend comes in well above the national average.
 The water quality meets the national average, but some residents think it has a funny taste.

 There are drawbacks to a Port Townsend retirement.
 The biggest may be the Port Townsend Paper Mill, the area's largest private employer.
 It is located on Glen Cove on the southern edge of town and emits white water vapor and a sometimes unpleasant odor, which was once called the "smell of prosperity."
 The mill's owners have installed equipment upgrades to reduce the odors, but there are still complaints about the odor.
 People who are particularly sensitive to odors should probably consider living on the northern end of town.
 Port Townsend also has an earthquake risk that is 150% higher than the national average.

-And yet, paper mill and all, people continue to come, helping this charming seaside village grow by 35% in the last couple of decades.
+And yet, paper mill and all, people continue to come, helping this charming seaside village grow by 3% in the last decade.
 The residents here, whether long established or brand new, love their town, and most agree that they have chosen a great spot for their retirement.